 The course will be directly delivered to you, and you have 12 months access to the online learning platform from the date you joined the course.
 The course is self-paced and you can complete it in stages, revisiting the lessons at any time.

-In order to qualify in the ‘Linux Crash Course for Beginners’ successfully, learners will take an online test with each module being rounded off with multiple-choice questions.
+In order to qualify in the ‘Linux Crash Course for Beginners - Level 3’ successfully, learners will take an online test with each module being rounded off with multiple-choice questions.
 This online test is marked automatically, so you will receive an instant grade and know whether you have passed the course.

-Upon the successful completion of the course, you will be awarded the ‘Linux Crash Course for Beginners’ Certificate by CPD.
+Upon the successful completion of the course, you will be awarded the ‘Linux Crash Course for Beginners - Level 3’ Certificate accredited by CPD.